Meet the Scholars

 Hansel has completed his first two years at Fullerton College and will be transferring to UC Berkeley to continue his education and pursue a Business Management degree.
 Hansel has been heavily involved in the Air Force Reserve Officer Training Corps (AFROTC) and will attend Field Training this summer.
 Additionally, he is currently teaching an AP Computer Science course at Buena Park Junior High School, typically a course for high school students.

 Cal State Los Angeles, 2016 Friends of Golf Scholar

 Steven is currently enrolled at Cal State Los Angeles and is pursuing a degree in Electrical Engineering.
 As a current coach for SCGA Junior Instruction program, Steven is able to serve as a mentor and role model to children in the program.
 In addition to golf, Steven is passionate about soccer and has aspirations to play professionally after completing his education.

-Ysabel is currently enrolled California State University, Northridge where she is majoring in Biotechnology and plans to head to medical school after graduating from CSUN.
-In addition to her arduous academic schedule, Ysabel also finds time to be a member of the golf team and donates her time volunteering with her team and individually.
+After spending two years at Cal State Northridge, Ysabel has transferred to San Jose State University where she is majoring in Biotechnology and plans to head to medical school after graduating.
+In addition to her arduous academic schedule, Ysabel also finds time to be a member of the women’s golf team and donates her time volunteering with her team and individually.
 She has stayed connected with SCGA Junior and the Tiger Woods Learning Center and looks forward to volunteering at more events in the future.